-- Do not spray electrical machines with water or other liquids. - Check the entire route for cooling air for soiling at least once a year.
+Check the motor housing for soiling at least once a year.

 9.3 Maintenance schedule

 The next sections describe maintenance work which is required to ensure optimum and fault-free operation.

 If during regular checks increased wear is identified, shorten the required maintenance intervals to match the actual signs of wear.